YonatanHen/Blog-Chat-app/README.md

 The Blog-Chat app built with MERN stack and socket.io.

 ### General
 The app implements CRUD operations of users and posts in a server-client architecture.
-Those operations based on HTTP requests between the server (Express server) and the client (which builded with React.js).
+Those operations are based on HTTP requests between the server (Express server) and the client (which built with React.js).
-In addittion, There is a chat feature that based on WebSocket API implemented with Socket.io.
+In addition, There is a chat feature that based on WebSocket API implemented with Socket.io.

 ### Main Technologies:
 - React.js + Hooks